-The University of Sydney Sleek Geeks Science Eureka Prize is awarded for a short (90-second) film that communicates a scientific concept in an accessible and engaging way.
+The 2021 University of Sydney Sleek Geeks Science Eureka Prize will be awarded for a short (2-minute) film that communicates a scientific concept in an accessible and engaging way.

 Communicating scientific ideas and discoveries to the world is a tricky task.
 Each year, Dr Karl Kruszelnicki (Julius Sumner Miller Fellow at the University of Sydney) and Adam Spencer (Mathematics and Science Ambassador for the University of Sydney) enlighten thousands of Australians with their knowledge and communication of science.

 This film competition encourages school students to communicate a scientific concept in a way that is accessible and entertaining to the public while painlessly increasing their science knowledge or, as Dr Karl and Adam like to say, "Learn something without even noticing".
 It is intended to support budding young scientists across the nation, who will be our future leaders in research, discovery and communication.

 2021 Assessment criteria

 Judges will assess each entry and make their selection based on the following five questions:

 - Did the film follow a clear and logical sequence, that was not rushed?

 - Did the film use relevant examples, demonstrations and/or visuals?

 - Did the film present accurate science and use appropriate language?